Chahi-Rabie-Ala-Eddine/SealPass/README.md

 # SealPass #

-SealPass is a web application implementing a digital safe which allows its users to store their passwords in an encrypted database and replace them with one and only one password used to access a space dedicated to them and manage their different passwords.
+SealPass is a digital safe box which allows its users to store their passwords in an encrypted database and replace them with one and only one password used to access a space dedicated to them and manage their different passwords.

 ![alt text](http://ala-eddine-chahi.fr/pass.gif)